Project: Interactions between PAHs in complex mixtures and toxicological effects

 In the project we study the effects of complex mixtures of PAHs in environmental samples on DNA damage and repair, inflammation and development.
 Samples are obtained from urban air particulate matter and soil collected at urban as well as industrial locations.
 The test systems we use are human cell lines and zebrafish (Danio rerio) embryos.

 Our published data indicate that complex environmental PAH mixtures induce unexpected and persistent DNA damage signalling responses.
 We also show that the more polar PAHs, including the oxygenated PAHs, exert significant biological activity and should thus be included in the risk assessment.
-We have also found that non-dioxin like polychlorinated biphenyls (PCBs) interact with PAH-induced DNA-damage signalling.
 Our hypothesis is that synergistic effects between different PAHs and other pollutants in complex mixtures represent a major carcinogenic effect and there is an urgent need to include these interactions in health risk assessment.

 In this project we collaborate with Prof. Roger Westerholm and Dr. Ioannis Sadiktsis at Stockholm University, Dr. Staffan Lundstedt at Umeå University and Prof Gisela de Aragão Umbuzeiro at UNICAMP, Limeira, Brazil.